Samsu-F/finite_state_machines/README.md

 Simply download [fsm.py](fsm.py) and install the graphviz python package.

-You can also clone this repository to get the [example_files/](example files) as well.
+You can also clone this repository to get the [example files](example_files/) as well.

 ## Usage
 ```